-On October 1, 2019, our Board of Directors declared a quarterly dividend for the period September 1, 2019 through November 30, 2019, of \$0.3828125 per share to be paid December 16, 2019 to shareholders of record as of the close of business on November 15, 2019.
+On October 1, 2020, our Board of Directors declared a quarterly dividend for the period September 1, 2020 through November 30, 2020, of \$0.3828125 per share to be paid December 15, 2020 to shareholders of record as of the close of business on November 16, 2020.

-Repurchase of Stock
+Repurchase of Common Stock

 On January 16, 2019, our Board of Directors authorized a \$40.0 million increase to our previously announced \$10.0 million Common Stock Repurchase Program (the "Program"), bringing the total available under the Program to \$50.0 million.
 The timing, manner, price and amount of any repurchase will be determined by us at our discretion and will be subject to economic and market conditions, stock price, applicable legal requirements and other factors.
-To date, we have not repurchased any common stock pursuant to the Program and we may elect not to repurchase any common stock in the future.
 The Program does not have a termination date and may be suspended or discontinued at our discretion without prior notice.
-We did not reacquire any of our shares of Common Stock during the fiscal year ended September 30, 2019, nor do we possess any reacquired shares of Common Stock as of September 30, 2019.
-The maximum dollar value that may be purchased under the Repurchase Program as of September 30, 2019 is \$50.0 million.
+On January 16, 2020, our Board of Directors reaffirmed the Program that authorizes us to purchase up to \$50.0 million of shares of our common stock.
+Under the Program, during March and April of fiscal 2020, we repurchased 400,000 shares of our common stock for \$4.3 million at an average price of \$10.69 per share.
+These are the only repurchases made under the Program to date and we may elect not to repurchase any additional common stock in the future.
+The remaining maximum dollar value that may be purchased under the Repurchase Program as of September 30, 2020 is \$45.7 million.